Vero

 How Does Wine Get Its Color

 Now we come to the real crux of the matter: the order and choice of wine production that will help determine not only color, but also the deepness of it.
-One of these methods is call maceration, colloquially referred to a “skin contact”.
+One of these methods is call maceration, where referred to as “skin contact”.
 This is the period where the crushed grapes with the pulp mashed up remains in contact with the skins: longer maceration or skin contact means more color.
 This can be also thanks to the alcoholic fermentation: heat released during the conversion of sugars to alcohols aids in the extraction of color.
 So leaving longer maceration during fermentation can be a way for a winemaker to extract even more color.

 White Wine